onionshare/onionshare/docs/source/features.rst

 Tips for running a website service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to host a long-term website using OnionShare (meaning not just to quickly show someone something), it's recommended you do it on a separate, dedicated computer that is always powered on and connected to the Internet, and not on the one you use on a regular basis.
+If you want to host a long-term website using OnionShare (meaning not just to quickly show someone something), it's recommended you do it on a separate, dedicated computer that is always powered on and connected to the internet, and not on the one you use on a regular basis.
 Save the tab (see :ref:`save_tabs`) so you can resume the website with the same address if you close OnionShare and re-open it later.

 If your website is intended for the public, you should run it as a public service (see :ref:`turn_off_private_key`).